jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-07-checkpoint.md

 INCOMPLETE

-**324.** We easily deduce from the rule which we have explained, the method which is taught in books of arithmetic for the extraction of the square root, as will appear from the following examples in numbers:
+<span class="art">324</span> We easily deduce from the rule which we have explained, the method which is taught in books of arithmetic
+for the extraction of the square root, as will appear from the following examples in numbers: